 Mac-Jordan is a frequent keynote speaker and facilitator at Social Entrepreneurship and Innovation events, some of which are: Tech4Africa, Africa Gathering (London) 2013, eLearning Africa 2013, BlogCamp Ghana, TEDxYouthInspire, Deutsche Welle-Global Media Forum 2011 & 2012, Maker Faire Africa and others.

-He holds a Bachelor of Science in Management Information Systems (MIS) from the Kharkov National Municipal University in Ukraine.
+He holds a BSc in Management Information Systems from Ukraine and currently pursuing an MA in Communications and Technology from the University of Alberta, Canada.
 He speaks English and Russian fluently and is very versatile in four Ghanaian ethnic languages (Akan, Ewe, Fante and Ga).

 He’s currently working on a couple of social projects focused, both locally and internationally.
 Follow his rants on Twitter @MacJordan for more.